maxeyz/portfolio/README.md

 ## Education
 - Game Programmer, Luleå University of Technology (2021-2024)
-  * About: Learned programming languages such as: C++, Python, C#, Angelscript, with a focus on C++ mainly.
+  * About: Learned programming languages such as: C++, Python, C#, Angelscript, with a focus on C++.
 Created games, software, graphics and physics engines using tools such as: Unity, Unreal Engine, OpenGL.
 Experience working with real customers/project managers to develop their product.
 Theoretical and practical experience working with agile methodology, specifically Scrum.
   * Additional Courses: Game Design, and Introduction to Artificial Intelligence.
 - Network Technology, Mälardalens University (2018-2019)